“Cured” Golden Beets (Gravlax)

-The other day I was curious (not sure what to do with myself and a bunch of golden beets) to see what would happen if I treated the golden beets as if they were salmon.
-Why?
-Because they both have bright colors and white strokes.
-So I coat the roasted beef in kosher salt, dill and fennel seeds, wrap them in plastic wrap and let them sit in the fridge for 1 or 2 days like gravlax.
-And this is how the delicate plant-based gravlax was born.
-If anyone would like to start a plant-based gravlax, you have my permission.
-I also have the name for you, beetlax.
+One day, I got curious what would happen if I cured golden beets as if they were salmon.
+Since the color and the white streaks of of the beet reminded me of salmon.
+So I coated the beets in kosher salt, dill, and fennel seeds, wrapped them in plastic wrap, and let them sit in the fridge for 1 or 2 days, like gravlax.
+And as you can see a delicate plant-based gravlax was born.
+If anyone would like to start a plant-based gravlax business, you have my blessing.
+I got the perfect name for you, Beetlax.

 Author: Shelly